-The arts and sciences have always appeared in contention for possession of the human intellect.
 The irrational, inspirational part of us does not always integrate easily with the demands of the real physical world.
+And the arts and sciences have always appeared in contention for possession of the human intellect.
 But both are valid, and both are essential for our well being and balance: something we sometimes forget at our peril.
 And even though the astronomers have been coaxing us away from the poetic side towards a more rational perspective of the cosmos for centuries, not everyone has been willing to go quietly.
 Or, as Oscar Wilde declared in his 1881 poem The Garden of Eros:

 ‘Shall I, the last Endymion, lose all hope,